Collapse of the Canadian Women's Hockey League: Aftermath

-The 2019 IIHF Women's World Championship began five days after the CWHL announced that it would be folding.
-Held in Finland and the first top tier Women's World Championship to feature 10 teams instead of 8, the tournament proved a success.
-The rise of the Finnish national team, in particular, attracted plaudits, as they shocked Canada in the semi-finals and almost won gold for the first time in a championship game that saw half of the entire population of Finland tune in on TV, with even TV coverage of the Finnish parliamentary elections happening that same night being interrupted for updates on the match.
+The 2019 IIHF Women's World Championship began in Finland five days after the CWHL announced that it would be folding.
+The first top tier Women's World Championship to feature 10 teams instead of 8, the tournament proved a success.
+The rise of the Finland national team in particular attracted plaudits, as they shocked Canada in the semi-finals and almost won gold for the first time in a championship game that saw half of the entire population of Finland tune in on TV.

-The collapse sparked a marked jump in media coverage of North American women's hockey and in discussions about the future of the game.
+The CWHL collapse sparked a marked jump in media coverage of North American women's hockey and in discussions about the future of the game.
 Google Trends analysis showed a more than fivefold increase in Google searches for the league in the period following the announcement that it was folding.
 The analysis also showed a similar increase in searches for the NWHL.

-Calgary mayor Naheed Nenshi declared 29 April 2019, two days before the formal dissolution of the league, as "Calgary Inferno Day," and invited the Clarkson Cup winners to the Calgary city council chambers.
+Calgary mayor Naheed Nenshi declared 29 April 2019, two days before the formal dissolution of the league, as "Calgary Inferno Day," and invited the Clarkson Cup winners to the Calgary City Council chambers.
 Girls Hockey Calgary, the largest girls hockey association in Alberta, announced that they would be able to continue using their Jr. Inferno branding, despite the dissolution of the affiliated CWHL team, the Calgary Inferno.

 In August 2019, Hockey Canada announced that they would be increasing the number of senior training camps and exhibition camps during the 2019–20 season, in order to compensate for the loss of ice time ex-CWHL national team players faced.

-In October 2019, the players of the 2018 Clarkson Cup-winning Markham Thunder reunited one last time after Chelsea Purcell managed to organise a ceremony to award the players championship rings, the first time in the history of the CWHL such rings had been made.
+In October 2019, the players of the 2018 Clarkson Cup-winning Markham Thunder reunited after Chelsea Purcell managed to organize a ceremony to award the players championship rings, the first time in the history of the CWHL such rings had been made.

 Several CWHL players were forced into retirement by the collapse of the league, being unable to fit contracts in other leagues or activities with the PWHPA around their working lives outside of hockey.
 Former Toronto Furies all-star Carlee Campbell stated in January 2020 that "as each day goes by, I get more and more frustrated at the fact that I had to give up playing."

-From January to April 2020, the Orillia Museum of Art and History ran an exhibition on the history and issues of women's hockey entitled She Shoots… She Scores!, with curator Heather Price-Jones crediting the CWHL's collapse as an eye-opener that pushed her to take action.
+From January to April 2020, the Orillia Museum of Art and History ran an exhibition on the history and issues of women's hockey entitled She Shoots...
+She Scores!, with curator Heather Price-Jones crediting the CWHL's collapse as an eye-opener that pushed her to take action.